tomaszwylezek/docs.konghq.com/src/gateway/kong-enterprise/fips-support.md

 ---
 title: FIPS 140-2
 badge: enterprise
+content_type: reference
 ---

-With version 3.0.0.0, {{site.base_gateway}} provides support for the Federal Information Processing Standard (FIPS 140-2).
+{{site.base_gateway}} provides support for the Federal Information Processing Standard (FIPS 140-2).
 Compliance with this standard is typically required for working with U.S. federal government agencies and their contractors.

-{{site.base_gateway}} FIPS support is achieved by shipping a package in which Kong links against a BoringSSL version whose core library BoringCrypto has been FIPS validated and providing a mode in which incompatible ciphers are disabled.
-However, Kong as a whole is not FIPS validated.

-## Getting Started
+{{site.base_gateway}} offers a FIPS compliant package.
+The package meets FIPS compliancy because the primary library in {{site.base_gateway}}, OpenSSL, is replaced with the [BoringSSL](https://boringssl.googlesource.com/boringssl/), which at its core uses the FIPS 140-2 compliant BoringCrypto for cryptographic operations.

+{:.note}
+>Outside of this package Kong does not offer FIPS-validated cryptographic encryption.

+## Install FIPS-compliant {{site.base_gateway}}

-Currently, the only supported {{site.base_gateway}} distribution is based on Ubuntu 20.04 and can be installed with the usual steps for the Ubuntu distribution.
-The package is distinctively named `kong-enterprise-edition-fips`; this way, instead of `apt install kong-enterprise-edition`, one needs to run `apt install kong-enterprise-edition-fips`.
+The only supported {{site.base_gateway}} distribution is based on Ubuntu 20.04 and can be installed with the package distinctively named `kong-enterprise-edition-fips`.

+To install the {{site.base_gateway}} FIPS package use:

+    apt install kong-enterprise-edition-fips`.

+{:.note .no-icon}
+> FIPS mode is only supported in Ubuntu 20.04

-### Configuration Reference
+### Configure FIPS

-Once the FIPS package is installed, the following directive needs to be set to start {{site.base_gateway}} in FIPS mode:
+After the package is installed, set the following variable to `on` in the `kong.conf` configuration file before starting {{site.base_gateway}}, to start in FIPS-compliant mode.

 ```
 fips = on # fips mode is enabled, causing incompatible ciphers to be disabled
 ```

-or via the equivalent environment variable:
+You can also use an environment variable:

 ```bash
 export KONG_FIPS=on
 ```

 {:.important .no-icon}
-> FIPS mode is only supported in Ubuntu 20.04

-{:.important .no-icon}
-> Migrating from non-FIPS to FIPS mode requires manually resetting RBAC tokens at this time.
-We plan to facilitate this migration in the future.
+> Migrating from non-FIPS to FIPS mode requires manually resetting RBAC.
+We will facilitate this migration in future versions of {{site.base_gateway}}.